salama/object-machine/design/previous.md

 ### Mother Smalltalk

 Like no other work Smalltalk-80, and especially the "Blue book" Smalltalk-80: the language and it's implementation has influenced the success of object oriented thinking.
-Smalltalk is very pure in it's object oriented approach and tries to extend that as far as possible into the implementation aspect.
+Smalltalk is very pure in it's object oriented approach and tries to extend that as far as then possible into the implementation aspect.

 As much as possible that is in a C based implementation.
-The actual machine is an interpreter and as such can not be changed and only minnimally inspected, by the programmer.
+The actual machine is an interpreter and as such can not be changed and only minimally inspected, by the programmer.

 Smalltalk introduced the method of value tagging in which the essential run-time distinction between integer and reference is made by a bit of the value.
-Integers are subsequently shifted while the bit is masked out for references.
+Integers are subsequently shifted while the bit is not set for references.

-Without any categorization attempts (outside this book) let us call the Smalltalk-80 vm a first generation object machine.
+Without any categorization attempts, outside this book, let us call the Smalltalk-80 vm a first generation object machine.

 ###  Jvm, Squeak

 Java is quite rare among the object oriented languages in that it has a complete and rigorously defined instruction set.
-Alas this instruction set is biased, though not completely, towards java.
+Alas this instruction set is biased, though not completely, towards the language java.
 This is shown by the fact that several other object oriented languages are implemented on top of jvm.
 The bias shows in the in the restrictions that the jvm imposes on those languages.